codeceptjs/CodeceptJS/docs/reports.md

 ## ReportPortal

-Allure is a great reportin tool, however, if you are running tests on different machines it is hard to merge its XML result files to build a proper report.
+Allure is a great reporting tool, however, if you are running tests on different machines it is hard to merge its XML result files to build a proper report.
 So, for enterprise grade reporting we recommend using [ReportPortal](https://reportportal.io).

 ![](https://camo.githubusercontent.com/6550c0365f1d0ce1e29c53f1860b12957d1fc529/68747470733a2f2f692e6962622e636f2f516d353247306e2f53637265656e73686f742d323031392d30342d31312d61742d31352d35372d34302e706e67)